 Set short-term objectives toward long-term goals

-You should hold a performance review at the end of a new hire’s first 90 days to assess their progress.
-During this time, you can offer constructive feedback about what they’ve accomplished and how they can continue to improve in their role.
+You should hold a performance review at the end of a new hire's first 90 days to assess their progress.
+During this time, you can offer constructive feedback about what they've accomplished and how they can continue to improve.

-Typically, you’ll write a 30-60-90 day plan before your new hire's onboarding or immediately after they begin their job.
-As a result, you probably don’t know a lot about your new hire’s personality or strengths.
-Instead of making your 30-60-90 day plan personal to the team member’s abilities, use your expectations for what you want them to become in their new role to customize each plan.
+Typically, you'll write a 30-60-90 day plan before your new hire's onboarding or immediately after they begin their job.
+As a result, you probably don't know a lot about your new hire's personality or strengths.
+Use your expectations for what you want them to become in their new role to customize each plan.

 What need do you hope this person will fill?